OpenVPN/openvpn3-linux/docs/man/openvpn3-autoload.8.rst

 Attribute acl:public
 """"""""""""""""""""

-The *public* element declares if this configuration profile is available for all users on the system or not.
-(Default: ``false``)
+The :code:`public` element declares if this configuration profile is available for all users on the system or not.
+(Default: :code:`false`)

 Attribute: acl:locked-down
 """"""""""""""""""""""""""
-By setting the *locked-down* element to ``true``, users granted access can only start new tunnels with this profile but cannot look look at the information stored in the configuration profile.
-(Default: ``false``)
+By setting the :code:`locked-down` element to :code:`true`, users granted access can only start new tunnels with this profile but cannot look look at the information stored in the configuration profile.
+(Default: :code:`false`)

 Attribute: acl:set-owner
 """"""""""""""""""""""""
 By default all processed configuration profiles will be owned by the user who runs **openvpn3-autoload**.
 The root user on the system can re-assign the ownership of configuration profiles it imports, like when running this utility during the system boot.
-By providing the "set-owner" element with the UID of the user who should own this configuration profile, the ownership will be transferred.
+By providing the :code:`set-owner` element with the UID of the user who should own this configuration profile, the ownership will be transferred.
 This is a feature only available by root.

 Section: crypto
 ~~~~~~~~~~~~~~~
-The *crypto* section enables fine-tuning some of the configuration
+The :code:`crypto` section enables fine-tuning some of the configuration
 parameters related to the crypto layers of a VPN session.

 ::